Course Outline

 - Preparing data for kNN application

-- Why the kNN algorithm is considered lazy?
+- Why is the kNN algorithm considered lazy?

-9. Comprehending Classification Rules
+9. Understanding Classification Rules

 - Separate and conquer approach